JaiWillems/celest/docs/source/modules/encounter.rst

 To provide meaningful interactions with the window data, the :class:`Windows` is indexed by Julian start times in the J2000 epoch.
 Although, the start times are typically unknown to the user.
-As a result, a special indexing scheme was adopted by the class to provide data access that might be conveinient in contex.
-When indexing using an integer or float value, the window associated with the closest start time is returned.
-Similarily, when indexing with a tuple of values, the unique windows associated with the closest start time are returned.
-That is, when two indices are both closest to the start time of a window, the window is only returned once.
-If the index is a slice, all windows with start times falling within the slice (inclusive) are returned.
+As a result, a unique indexing scheme was adopted by the class to provide data access that might be convenient in context.
+The window associated with the closest start time is returned when indexing using an integer or float value.
+Similarly, when indexing with a tuple of values, the unique windows related to the closest start time are returned.
+When two indices are both closest to the start time of a window, the window is only returned once.
+All windows with start times falling within the slice (inclusive) are returned if the index is a slice.

-This indexing scheme allows for users to easily access the data in the :class:`Windows` class without having prior knowledge of start times.
-It also allows for the user to determine the encounter closest to a desired time for scheduling purposes.
+This indexing scheme allows users to easily access the data in the :class:`Windows` class without prior knowledge of start times.
+It also allows the user to determine the encounter closest to the desired time for scheduling purposes.

 Window data can also be accessed by iterating over the class.